- Deutsch de

 - English en

-INITIATIVES AND FIRST PROJECT EXAMPLES
+INITIATIVES AND FIRST PILOT PROJECTS

 In 2014 the platform for Responsible Research and Innovation (RRI) for Austria (German: Plattform Responsible Research and Innovation (RRI) Österreich, short: RRI-Plattform) was created.
 It is a competence network that collects experiences from national and international RRI projects, supports scientific exchange, promotes the RRI concept and supports RRI projects.
-Members are JOANNEUM RESEARCH, Institut für Höhere Studien (IHS), Zentrum für Soziale Innovation GmbH (ZSI), Austrian Institute of Technology (AIT), Österreichische Agentur für wissenschaftliche Integrität (OeAWI), Interuniversitäres Forschungszentrum für Technik, Arbeit und Kultur (IFZ) and Open Science.
+Members are JOANNEUM RESEARCH Forschungsgesellschaft mbH, Institut für Höhere Studien (IHS), Zentrum für Soziale Innovation GmbH (ZSI), Austrian Institute of Technology (AIT), Österreichische Agentur für wissenschaftliche Integrität (OeAWI), Interuniversitäres Forschungszentrum für Technik, Arbeit und Kultur (IFZ) and Open Science.

 The following first few examples of research projects were selected from the Sparkling Science research funding programme because they meet the goals of Responsible Science in many respects.
 Sparkling Science founded by the Federal Ministry of Science, Research and Economy (BMWFW) in 2007 involves pupils who actively take over small parts of research projects and work on them independently.
 The programme has put the great importance of an ideal connection between science and science education into practice in terms of funding policy at an early stage.
 Even though in these projects not all key dimensions of the RRI concept of the European Commission are provided for, they can be used as examples for how we can successfully put programmatic goals – in this case an improvement of the interface schools/science – into practice while maintaining scientific quality standards.
 In Sparkling Science this is achieved by means of systematic incentives in the calls for applications.

-Example Project 1
+Pilot Project 1

-Example Project 2
+Pilot Project 2

-Example Project 3
+Pilot Project 3